Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Step 5.
 Confirm the lens during trial wear.

-Check distance clarity, comfort, movement, and end-of-day wear before ordering a larger supply.
+Use trial lenses as directed to check distance clarity, comfort, movement, and end-of-day wear before ordering a larger supply.
 Do not switch brands without a new fitting.

 How to Buy Contacts for Myopia Online